 There is no automatic right of entry for admission to either HUMS301 or HUMS401.

-Entry to HUMS301/HUMS401 must be approved by both the Department liaison person and the HUMS301/HUMS401 coordinator before a student's admission to this paper is formally signed off.
+Entry to HUMS301/HUMS401 must be approved by both the Programme liaison person and the HUMS301/HUMS401 coordinator before a student's admission to this paper is formally signed off.

-All students are strongly encouraged to discuss their admission and the proposed internship with the Department liaison person prior to applying for admission to the paper.
+All students are strongly encouraged to discuss their admission and the proposed internship with the Programme liaison person prior to applying for admission to the paper.

 While academic achievement is a critically important element, it must be supported by personal and interpersonal skills of a high order.